-Electronic cigarettes can also be called e-cigarettes, e-cigars, vape pens or a personal vapours.
+Electronic cigarettes can also be called e-cigarettes, e-cigars, vape pens or personal vapours.
 They are not approved as an aid to quit smoking in Australia and are not listed under the Australian Register of Therapeutic Goods.

 How they work

 Using these devices is commonly referred to as ‘vaping’.
 They work by heating liquid, which usually contains nicotine, into a fine vapour for inhalation into the lungs.
 This creates a mist that is then inhaled.
-They have a vaporiser, battery, and a cartridge or tank that contain a liquid which may include nicotine, vegetable glycerine, propylene glycol, food-grade flavouring and distilled water.
+They have a vaporiser, battery, and a cartridge or tank that contains a liquid which may include nicotine, vegetable glycerine, propylene glycol, food-grade flavouring and distilled water.

-Electronic cigarettes may:
+Electronic cigarettes and electronic cigarette products may:

 - deliver unreliable doses of nicotine